DoctorWkt/acwj/49_Ternary/Readme.md

 Like a few of the steps so far, I was apprehensive to tackle the ternary operator because I thought it would be very difficult.
 I did have problems putting it into the IF generating code, so I stepped back a bit.
-Actually, I went out to see a movie with my wife and this gave me a change to mull things over.
+Actually, I went out to see a movie with my wife and this gave me a chance to mull things over.
 I realised that I had to free all but one registers, and I should write a separate function.
 After that, writing the code was straight forward.
 It's always good to step away from the keyboard now and